yiisoft/router/README.md

 // run middleware assigned to a route found
 $response = $result->process($request, $handler);
 ```

+`RouteCollectorInterface` and `UrlMatcher` are specific to adapter package used.
+See its readme on how to properly
+configure it.

 In `to()` you can either specify PSR middleware or a callback.
 More handlers could be added via `then()`.